-Author has written 32 stories for Neverwinter Nights, and Dragon Age.
+Author has written 33 stories for Neverwinter Nights, Dragon Age, Star Wars, and Gilligan's Island.

 I'm looking for another beta reader, I hate posting without another pair of eyes to catch errors.
 My DA story is on hiatus due to some block, though I plan to start the next chapter after NaNo.